bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Rain
+- Cloudy
-- 98% humidity
+- 97% humidity
 - 13 mph wind
 - 100% cloud cover
 - 37 AQI 🟩
-- 0.76 inches of rain in the past 24 hours
+- 0.78 inches of rain in the past 24 hours
-- 3.31 inches of snow and 0.29 inches of rain expected in the next 72 hours
+- 3.94 inches of snow and 0.27 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>